 - Funk Zone Landmarks: Bekins/Sonos, Weber Bread, The Lucky Penny, The Lark Restaurant, and the Vega aircraft assembly plant

-In addition, you will learn how beer is made, visit local artists, and become more familiar with what the Funk Zone has to offer in terms of wine, beer and grub.
+In addition, you will visit a brewery, chat with local artists, and become more familiar with what the Funk Zone has to offer in terms of wine, beer and grub.
 Finally, each tour goer is given a Funk Zone Map/Brochure that identifies all art galleries, wineries, pubs, and places to eat – over 60 places in all!
+(Note: the Funk Zone tour is not a tasting tour.)

 Things to Know